-A capsule covering the cork, usually with an imprint indicating the wine or producer.
-This capsule is the upper part of a foil that tightly encloses the neck of the bottle.
-This protects the cork from drying out, from contamination with e.g. bacteria and from infestation by the cork moth and its egg-laying, and also slows down the OTR rate (gas exchange) between the bottle contents and the outside world or the entry of oxygen.
-Last but not least, this also serves a decorative purpose.
+A capsule that covers the cork and usually contains an imprint referring to the wine or producer.
+This capsule is the uppermost part of a film that tightly encloses the neck of the bottle.
+This protects the cork from drying out, from contamination with bacteria, for example, as well as from infestation by the cork moth and its egg-laying, and also slows down the OTR rate (gas exchange) between the bottle contents and the outside world or the access of oxygen.
+Last but not least, a decorative purpose is also achieved.
 The capsule can be made of different materials.
-The formerly common toxic lead capsule, which was trivialized and called tinfoil capsule (originally an alloy of lead and silver), is now forbidden in viticulture.
-Today, the capsules are made of neutral, non-toxic tin (also known as tinfoil), aluminium, which is much cheaper but does not fit as tightly to the neck of the bottle, but also, especially for simple wines, of plastics such as PET, polyethylene, PVC or PVDC.
+The toxic lead caps ule, which used to be called tinfoil capsule (originally a lead-silver alloy), has been banned in winegrowing in the meantime.
+Today, capsules are made of neutral, non-toxic tin (also known as tinfoil), aluminium, which is much cheaper but not as close to the neck of the bottle, but also, especially for simple wines, of plastics such as PET, polyethylene, PVC or PVDC.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW